ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/indexes/delete.dotnet.markdown

-# Client API : Indexes : Delete
+# Commands : Indexes : Delete

 **DeleteIndex** is used to remove an index from a database.